-- Restorations (fillings) - Stainless steel crowns or prefabricated crowns - Refer to "Class III Restorative" if teeth are restored with crowns, inlays, veneers, or onlays.
+- Restorations (fillings) - Stainless steel crowns or prefabricated crowns - Posterior composites - Refer to "Class III Restorative" if teeth are restored with crowns, inlays, veneers, or onlays.

-- Restorations on the same surface(s) of the same tooth are covered once in a two-year period from the date of service for the following reasons: - Treatment of carious lesions (visible destruction of hard tooth structure resulting from the process of dental decay) - Fracture resulting in significant loss of tooth structure (missing cusp) - o Fracture resulting in significant damage to an existing restoration - If a resin-based composite or glass ionomer restoration is placed in a posterior tooth (except those placed in the buccal (facial) surface of bicuspids), it will be considered an elective procedure and an amalgam allowance will be made, with any difference in cost being the responsibility of the patient. - Stainless steel crowns or prefabricated crowns are covered once in a two-year period from the seat date. - Restorations placed on the same tooth within two months of the application of Caries arresting medicament are Not a Paid Covered Dental Benefit.
+- Restorations on the same surface(s) of the same tooth are covered once in a two-year period from the date of service for the following reasons: - Treatment of carious lesions (visible destruction of hard tooth structure resulting from the process of dental decay) - Fracture resulting in significant loss of tooth structure (missing cusp) - Fracture resulting in significant damage to an existing restoration - Stainless steel crowns or prefabricated crowns are covered once in a two-year period from the seat date. - Restorations placed on the same tooth within two months of the application of Caries arresting medicament are Not a Paid Covered Dental Benefit.